Problems - Complete Tree Problems

 =O(lgN−0)+O(lgN−1)+O(lgN−2)+......+O(lgN−i)

-As we know, the max value of i
+As we know, the max value of i is lgN, so we have

 T(N)=O(lgN)+O(lgN)−O(1)+O(lgN)−O(lgN)−O(2)+......O(lgN)−O(lgN)